Wedding Journey - Ideal Wedding Venue in Cork

 The ballroom, or Magner Suite, was built as an additional feature to the hotel in 2007, and it is a space that strikes a simplistic note of subtle grandeur.
 It can accommodate a wedding party ranging from 70 to 400 guests, so whether your wedding is of boutique or festival dimensions, the room will be tailored to suit your proportions intimately and seamlessly.
 The room is bathed in light from an easterly facing wall comprised almost entirely of windows.
 Once the bride and groom make their official entrance, the bridal party will be seated on a southerly facing raised dais surrounded by their friends and family, who will be escorted to their round tables by our friendly and professional staff.

 And after the feasting, comes the merriment and dancing.
-While the wedding party takes some time to digest, the room will be reorganised, and seats will wrap the dance-floor in anticipation of the all-important first dance.
+While the wedding party takes some time to digest, the room will be reorganized, and seats will wrap the dance-floor in anticipation of the all-important first dance.

 Start preparing for your special day and get our new Wedding Brochure here.